jcammmmm/thocments/thocs/java-interview/main.md

 Multithreading
 -------------------------------------------------
+#### Low level tooling
+Each object in Java has an _intrinsic lock_ or _monitor_.
+With that scheme you can avoid _*thread interference*_ i.e. that two or more _interleave_ its execution and _*memory consistency errors*_ i.e. threads access data without keep care of what other threads do.

+#### High level tooling
 All the toolset to perform multithreading programming can be found in `java.util.concurrent` [package](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/package-summary.html).
 This toolset is provided as the following set of interfaces an implementation hierarchies.
 Keep a note that this tools supports the returning of result with `Callable`, and not the only processing features (`return void`) of `Thread` and `Runnable`.
 (_dashes_ are _interfaces_, _stars_ are _implementations_):

 - `Executor`